-Term Finance6: a loan application (New/Renewal/Rescheduling/ Restructuring) from NPR 10 million (USD 100,000) will have to undergo E&S due diligence process.
+Term Finance8: a loan application (New/Renewal/Rescheduling/Restructuring) from NPR 10 million (USD 100,000) will have to undergo E&S due diligence process.

-Project Finance7: the E&S due diligence will be performed by B/FIs and a third party Environmental Impact Assessment (EIA) may be required by Nepalese law.
+Project Finance9: the E&S due diligence will be performed by BFIs and a third party Environmental Impact Assessment (EIA) may be required as per prevailing law of Nepal.

-7.3.3 Conducting E&S Due Diligence (ESDD)
+1.3.3 Conducting E&S Due Diligence (ESDD)

-E&S due diligence involves the systematic identification, quantification and assessment/evaluation of E&S risks associated with a proposed transaction and is a critical component of a B/FI's ESMS.
+E&S due diligence involves the systematic identification, quantification and assessment/evaluation of E&S risks associated with a proposed transaction and is a critical component of a BFI's ESMS.
 The results of, and conclusions from, ESDD should be summarized in an E&S Risk Summary which is included in the loan proposal to the credit authority, and factored in to the decision-making process before proceeding with a transaction.
 The objectives of the E&S due diligence are: